AmanGcS741/Netflixphishingpage/README.md

 2- upload it on web hosting
 ===============================================================================================================
-let's see the feautures of this scampage it's not shit like what other make this link shows how it's=> a0698731.xsph.ru  let's see
+let's see the feautures of this scampage it's not shit like what other make

 Feautures:
 Send result to email perfectly ✔✔✔
 Send result to telegram API ✔✔✔